Published April 12, 2026

 Understanding "True Self vs. False Self"

-Many of us can relate to the experience of feeling, thinking, and behaving differently depending on the people, places, and circumstances we’re in.
-In the workplace, we may primarily operate in an “all-business” manner, being more cautious and deliberate with our word choices and behaviors.
-With friends, we may feel freer to be playful, expressive, or emotionally open.
+Many of us relate to feeling and behaving differently depending on the context.
+In the workplace, we might primarily operate in an “all-business” manner—cautious and deliberate.
+With close friends, we may feel freer to be playful, expressive, and emotionally open.

 Recognizing Who's Running the Show